Last Updated: 2024-12-08 Sun 12:22

 2. Increasing potential processor pipelining by adjusting the destinations of arithmetic operations.

 3. Decreasing any unnecessary work such as memory accesses or arithmetic operations.
+If a computation is performed multiple times, find a way to perform it only once.

 None of these are required.
 However, MAKEUP Credit is available for achieving scores that greatly exceed the original baseline version.
 The benchmark program will check for high scores and give an obvious sign that makeup credit is earned.

-4.9 Grading Criteria for Problem 2 (50%) grading 50
+4.8 Grading Criteria for Problem 2 grading 55

 Weight Criteria